Revision Date: 26 September 2014

 - Section II.
 Destruction of University Records

 - Section III.
-Maintenance of University Records on Microform and Electronic Media
+Maintenance of University Records on Electronic Media

 - Section IV.
 Preservation of Archival University Records